* New draft documents being drawn up

 Many envoys believe two weeks of climate talks in Durban will at best produce a weak political agreement, with states promising to start talks on a new regime of binding cuts in greenhouse gases.

 "A crash is still a possibility.
 It is going to go on all night.
-That much is clear," said Gore of Oxfam.
+That much is clear," said Tim Gore, policy advisor at Oxfam.

 U.N. reports released in the last month show time is running out to achieve change.
 They show a warming planet will amplify droughts and floods, increase crop failures and raise sea levels to the point where several island states are threatened with extinction.

 The dragging talks frustrated delegates from small islands and African states, who joined a protest by green groups outside as they tried to enter the main negotiating room.

 "You need to save us, the islands can't sink.
 We have a right to live, you can't decide our destiny.
 We will have to be saved," Maldives' climate negotiator Mohamed Aslam said.
 (Additional reporting by Andrew Allan, Agnieszka Flak and Stian Reklev; editing by Jon Boyle)